bennyh960/chrome-extension-react-starter/README.md

 - Folders get flattened, static references to images from HTML do not need to be relative (i.e. `icon.png` instead of `../static/icon.png`)
 - Importing local ts/tsx/css files should be relative, since Webpack will build a dependancy graph using these paths
 - Update the manifest file as per usual for chrome related permissions, references to files in here should also be flattened and not be relative

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## Changelog

+See the [CHANGELOG.md](CHANGELOG.md) file for more information.